Albert0i/json-server-tutorial/README.md

 It was a hot day after mid-autumn.
 The whole city was enshrouded by moan and deadly pain.
 Every pores were blocked with dirt, respiratory was scarcely possible.
 Stalking through the dust, I managed to reach the station and get ready for return carriage.
 Neither stars nor crescent presented in the firmament.

 ## I. To prepare
+> Get a full fake REST API with zero coding in less than 30 seconds (seriously)
 ```bash
 npm install json-server --save-dev
 ```